alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

   Probably needs to be adjusted if you are not playing with Neo2 keyboard layout :)

+### Update Commands ###

+* `check for profiles update`: Does just that.
+Is also automatically run each time the profile is started.
+* `download profiles update`: Downloads a profiles update if applicable.
+Will prompt you to restart VoiceAttack when the download has finished to import the updated profiles.

 ### Configuration Variables ###

 There are a bunch of configuration variables.
 You should not overwrite those